Resume Training Work Experience Education

 I chose to be a better person and I chose to better myself.
 I took advantage of my program needs as well as all of the other courses and programs offered that would serve as useful tools upon my release.
 I have maintained steady employment and I have been a positive mentor for my growing family and peers with an admirable work evaluation from my employer.
 I have shown excellent growth and transition, a clear indication that I am ready to be paroled, I will prove this by being successful once released.
 Meeting all of the requirements set forth by my sentencing judge, my program needs and my institutional adjustment should be grounds for parole to be granted.

-I have accepted responsibility for my crimes, served a significant amount of time, and I will continue to pay my debt to society as a responsible parolee.
+I have accepted responsibility for my crimes, served a significant amount of time, and I will continue to pay my debt to society.
 I fully embrace my responsibilities as a father, grandfather, son, and husband and as an Afro American Man.
-I am 42 years old; I have changed so much from when I was the young foolish boy who committed those crimes.
+I am 44 years old; I have changed so much from when I was the young foolish boy who committed those crimes.
 When I reflect on my growth it helps me realize the error of my ways, I actually feel old.
-I have a great support system and a job lined up when I am released.
-I am ready to join my family, living outside of prison and participating in my children lives, please allow me the opportunity to show you who I am today, please support my release by writing a letter of support.
+I have a great support system and I am thankful to God for allowing me to be home with my family.

 It is my personal belief that living life promotes constant growth.
 I am a fast learner, and a hard worker who finds joy in completing tasks and assignments.
 I work well with people, in groups and individually.
 I like to work hands on and I am physically fit.
 I am looking for a position that will allow me to utilize my strengths while teaching me new skills, strategies and theories to be successful with my new position.